microsoft/react-native-windows/packages/README.md

 Several packages are organized into specific package scopes:

 - `@react-native`: Copies of private upstream packages already using the `@react-native` scope.
 E.g. `@react-native/tester` for the RNTester package.
+- `@react-native-windows`: Internal packages used by react-native-windows itself.
+Versioned and published alongside RNW.
+- `@rnw-bots`: Bot infrastructure for the react-native-windows repo.
+Published as part of the master branch.
 - `@rnw-scripts`: Scripts for repository tooling.
 Published as part of the master branch.
-- `@react-native-windows`: Internal packages used by react-native-windows itself.
-Versioned and published alongside RNW.

 ## Unscoped packages